COVID-19: Hospital Visitor, Patient Policies & Vaccine Information

 Please know that every patient is unique -- as is the circumstance surrounding their care.
 Our care teams will always compassionately consider those circumstances when making decisions about visitor/ family presence.

-- If you are a family member, visitor or support person you should wear your own face covering at all times when entering our facilities.
+- If you are a family member, visitor or support person, you should wear our provided face covering at all times when entering our facilities.
 This protects you, our patients and our staff.
-Face coverings can be made from a variety of materials, including cloth.
 It is required that a face mask is worn at all times (ensuring that it covers both your mouth and your nose) while in the hospital building.
 It may be removed while eating in designated locations in the hospital (not in the patient room).

 - Your mask must cover your nose and mouth.

 - If you are unable to wear a mask for protection, you should not visit our facilities**.
-Your safety and the safety of others is really important.
+Your safety and the safety of others is vitally important.

-- When you are in our facilities we ask that you please wash your hands or use the hand sanitizer, and limit touching surfaces in patient care areas.
+- When you are in our facilities, we ask that you wash your hands or use the hand sanitizer, and limit touching surfaces in patient care areas.